Belfio/inc/Readme.md

      - `deposit_funds` & `transfer_funds`: Manages treasury operations securely.

 3. **Token Program**

    - **Purpose:** Manages the issuance and distribution of voting and share tokens associated with each INC.
    - **Functionality:** Handles token initialization, transfers, minting, and burning, ensuring efficient shareholder and voting power management.
    - **Key Features:**
      - `initialize`: Sets up token accounts for voting and shares.
      - `transfer`, `mint`, `burn`: Manages token transactions and supply.

+4. **Inccoin Program**

+   - **Purpose:** Manages the issuance and transactions of the stablecoin **Inccoin** within the INC ecosystem.
+   - **Functionality:** Facilitates the creation, distribution, and transfer of Inccoin, ensuring stability and security in financial operations.
+   - **Key Features:**
+     - `mint_inccoin`: Allows authorized entities to mint new Inccoin tokens.
+     - `transfer_inccoin`: Enables seamless transfer of Inccoin between companies and stakeholders.
+     - `burn_inccoin`: Handles the burning of Inccoin to manage supply and stability.

 ### Web3 Front-End Application